jolexa/s3-staticsite-multiregion/README.md

 So, what does this mean?
 It means, that there is no native way to have a multi-region static site hosted on S3.

-The solution presented here, builds an S3 replication set with two CloudFront distros and then will automagically switch everything around when a region is down.
-Services leveraged: S3, CloudFront, CloudWatch, SNS, Lambda, & Route53 Health Checks which makes it entirely serverless, this is a big appeal of the ease of an S3 hosted site in the first place!
+The solution presented here builds an S3 replication set with two CloudFront distros and then will automagically switch everything around when a region is down.
+Services leveraged: S3, CloudFront, CloudWatch, SNS, Lambda, & Route53 Health Checks which makes it entirely serverless.
+This is a big appeal of the ease of an S3 hosted site in the first place!
 The architecture looks like this:

 ![Architecture